jacobg431/optiplan/README.md

 # Project Setup and Run Instructions

-This project includes platform-specific scripts to automate the setup and development server startup.
+This project includes platform-specific scripts to automate the project setup.
 Please follow the appropriate instructions for your operating system.

 ## Prerequisites